 - 3. Prioritize installing habitat in areas where neonicotinoid treated seed has not been planted within the last two years.
-Most corn seed planted in Minnesota has been treated, and about half of soybean seed (note: fungicide seed treatments can also include neonicotinoid treatments).
-There is a new USDA CSP enhancement (E595116Z2) available in Minnesota that compensates farmers for not planting treated corn and soybean seed.
-If additional time is needed for neonicotinoids to break down in the soil, temporary grass cover crops (e.g., oats, rye) could be planted.
+Most corn seed planted in Minnesota has been treated, and about half of soybean (note: fungicide seed treatments can also include neonicotinoid treatments).
+There is a new CSP enhancement (E595116Z2) available in Minnesota that compensates farmers for not planting treated corn and soybean seed.
+If additional time is needed for neonicotinoids to break down in the soil, grass cover crops could be planted (e.g., oats, rye).
 Mowing native prairie during the establishment years can also help prevent bees from contacting neonic-contaminated flowers (in addition to helping prevent annual weeds from setting seed). - 4.
 Communicate with surrounding landowners and pesticide applicators about the need to prevent

-- pesticide drift next to the project (i.e., explain that pollinators are using the habitat and ask if pesticide set-backs could be used and/or pesticides sprayed only in ideal conditions to avoid off-site movement). - Visit projects twice a year to inspect for any problems, such as an absence of common pollinators.
-These visits could be combined with visits to inform weed management decisions, but try to schedule one visit during peak bloom and sunny weather to evaluate insect activity.
-The Xerces Society has developed protocols for native bee and honey bee monitoring in the Upper Midwest, available at www.xerces.org/xerces-bee-monitoring-tools.
+- pesticide drift next to the project (i.e., explain that pollinators are using the habitat and ask if pesticide set-backs could be used and/or pesticides sprayed only in ideal conditions to avoid off-site movement). - 5.
+Visit projects twice a year to inspect for any problems, such as an absence of common pollinators.
+These visits could be combined with typical visits to inform weed management decisions, but try to schedule one visit during peak bloom and sunny weather to evaluate insect activity.
+The Xerces Society has developed a monitoring protocol and a streamlined monitoring protocol for native bee and honey bee monitoring in the Upper Midwest.